wiredmatt/prometeo-cli/README.md

 [![Demo](./demo.png)](https://www.youtube.com/watch?v=AbrzzaQqG5M "Prometeo CLI Demo")

-(Click on the image to see the youtube video)
+(Click on the image to see the a demo)

 ## Reference